 Op-Ed

 Facebook 1: Every year, Texans continue to turn out to the ballot box to approve the creation of new ESDs.
-In just the last XX years, XX new ESDs have been approved by voters across Texas.
 ESDs focus solely on the protection of life and property to serve their district to the best of their ability.

 Facebook 2: Did you know emergency services districts provide services while only spending one third to one half of what municipalities spend on similar services?
 ESDs are able to save taxpayer dollars while providing cutting edge fire and EMS emergency services.